timescale/docs/use-timescale/ha-replicas/high-availability.md

 The following HA configurations are available in Timescale Cloud:

 - **Non-production**: no replica, best for developer environments.
 - **High**: a single replica in a separate AWS availability zone.
-Available replication modes are:
-  - *Optimized*: good for both price sensitive customers and those who care most about failover speed and performance.
+The High availability optimized mode is good for both price sensitive customers and those who care most about failover speed and performance.
     Async replication provides faster  write speeds and improved performance for apps with less stringent consistency requirements.
-  - *High data integrity*: all changes are replicated and confirmed across nodes before the transaction is considered complete, ensuring the highest level of data consistency and safety.

 - **Highest**: two readable replicas in separate AWS availability zones.
 Available replication modes are:
   - *Optimized* - two asynchronous replicas: transactions are considered complete without waiting for the replicas to confirm.
 Async replication provides faster write speeds and improved performance for apps with less stringent consistency requirements.
+When you access a HA read endpoint Timescale Cloud load balances across the replicas.
   - *High data integrity* - one synchronous replica and one asynchronous replica: A synchronous replica is guaranteed to always be in the exact same state as the primary, minimizing failover time and ensuring no data loss.
 However, synchronous replicas reduce ingest performance and do not provide a replica endpoint

     Synchronous replication ensures the highest level of data consistency and safety.

 The `High` and `Highest` HA strategies are available with the [Scale and the Enterprise][pricing-plans] pricing plans.